frostyfeet909/HackNotts2020/README.md

 3. python example_usage.py

 # Team
-1. Algernon Sampson : WG6B-1
+1. Algernon Sampson : WG6B-1 - First time hacker

 # Main applications
 example_usage.py - An example of what the package does and how it works